gurusynerzip/React-Redux-EmployeeApp/README.md

 # React-Redux-EmployeeApp

-This App is based on React - Redux
+This App is based on React - Redux.
-This is explain the CRUD Operation of Employee.
+This is explained the CRUD Operation of Employee.
-Shows List of Employee, ADD, Delete and Edit the Employee Record.
+It shows the list of Employee, ADD, Delete and Edit functionality of the Employee Record.
 You will get the entire flow of Redux here.
 To run this App need to clone it.
 - Install NodeJS(v6.9.4)